NVIDIA/NeMo-text-processing/README.md

 pip install nemo_text_processing
 ```

+**_NOTE:_** This works on any Linux OS with x86_64.
+Pip installation on MacOS and Windows are not supported due to the dependency [Pynini](https://www.openfst.org/twiki/bin/view/GRM/Pynini).
+On a platform other than Linux x86_64, installing from Pip tries to compile Pynini from scratch, and requires OpenFst headers and libraries to be in the expected place.
+So if it's working for you, it's because you happen to have installed OpenFst in the right way in the right place.
+So if you want to Pip install Pynini on MacOS, you have to have pre-compiled and pre-installed OpenFst.
+The Pynini README for that version should tell you which version it needs and what `--enable-foo` flags to use.
+Instead, we recommend you to use conda-forge to install Pynini on MacOS or Windows:
+`conda install -c conda-forge pynini=2.1.5`.

 ###  Pip from source

 Use this installation mode if you want the a version from particular GitHub branch (e.g main).